fx-fusion/vscode-sftp-wiki/Settings.md

 ## debug
 boolean - Adds debugging output to the SFTP output panel.
 You can view the logs in `View > Output > sftp`.
+Change this requires VSCode to reload.

 ### Default
 false